Top Menu

 Marking level lines on drawers

-After the first drawer is installed, you just need to know what you want to store in there to give it the proper space and then you can continue installing the next shelf, keeping it level.
+After the first drawer is installed, you need to know what you want to store in it to ensure it has the proper height.

 Using a level